nsrr/hchs-documentation/pages/dataset-introduction.md

 # Dataset Introduction

 The [HCHS/SOL dataset](:files_path:/datasets) posted on the NSRR has gone through various post-processing steps in order to prepare the data for more widespread sharing.
 The dataset was based upon the [data prepared and deposited on BioLINCC in October 2015](https://biolincc.nhlbi.nih.gov/studies/hchssol/?q=hchs) by the Collaborative Studies Coordinating Center at UNC Chapel Hill.
-Changes and updates to the source data and have been coordinated in the [hchs-data-dictionary repository](https://github.com/sleepepi/hchs-data-dictionary).
+Changes and updates to the source data and variable definitions have been coordinated in the [hchs-data-dictionary repository](https://github.com/sleepepi/hchs-data-dictionary).

 ## Structure of the Dataset